 The district court in state capital Ranchi directed police to file charges against the principal and three other nuns associated with the city's Carmel School after teacher Nalini Nayak complained that she was dismissed for her refusal to become a Christian.
-Officials of the Apostolic Carmel congregation

 Christians in Jharkhand have faced increased violence and harassment from Hindu groups opposed to Christianity since the pro-Hindu Bharatiya Janata Party came to power in the state in 2014, church leaders say.

 In 2017, the state enacted a law that made using allurement, force or fraud to convert a person a criminal offense.
 Christian leaders say their services in education and healthcare could easily be misconstrued as violations and punished with fines or jail terms of up to four years.